-In light of Charlie-Hebdo, and as a former Muslim, I feel it is necessary to point out two things.
-First, my comics are not an exercise in spiteful and provocative irreverence for its own sake.
-Second, any cartoonist who draws the prophet for merely the above reasons takes up a profoundly weak and un-elevated platform from which to spread their craft.
+In light of the Charlie-Hebdo attacks and as a former Muslim I feel it is necessary to point out that my comics are not intended to be an exercise of spiteful and provocative irreverence for its own sake.
+Any cartoonist who draws Islam’s prophet for these reasons takes a profoundly weak platform from which to spread their craft.
 Like most meaningful endeavors this is something one grows into.
 My comics are not about disrespecting people, but discrediting bad ideas.
 For me, that bad idea is religion.
 More specifically, it is about Islam, which happens to be the bad idea with which I am most familiar.